 And we don’t mean elaborate and costly user testing of a finish product, but a pragmatic prototyping approach that starts from day one.

 In this article we’ll run through frequently asked questions, bust some myths and finish with a step-by-step guide to getting started.

 1. What is user testing and why is it crucial for product teams’ success?

-2. Obstacles for product managers & how to tackle them
+2. Obstacles for product teams & how to tackle them

 3. User testing aims: your product might be usable, but is it desirable?